 Queen's in the News Archive

-Ross Finnie’s (Policy Studies) opinion piece about the need for growth in Canada’s graduate education system is published in the Toronto Star.
+Tom Courchene’s (Policy Studies) opinion piece about equalization in Canada is published in the Globe and Mail.

 David Lyon (Sociology) continues to comment about the federal government’s forthcoming no-fly list, most recently in the Globe and Mail.

 Katherine Wynne-Edwards (Biology) comments about how the male body undergoes changes to prepare for parenthood in a CanWest News Services story picked up by the Montreal Gazette, Saskatoon StarPhoenix, and Regina Leader-Post.

 David Thomson (Mathematics and Statistics) comments in the Kingston Whig-Standard about a study that suggests solar activity may be the reason for dropped or interrupted cellphone calls.